Honest Inference for Stochastic Optimization: Introduction

-While we prove the confidence set shrinks at an adaptive rate, it may not be the best set in terms of constants.
-Given the level of generality achieved, we do not know if one procedure can be adaptive and also be sharp in constants.
-We leave this aspect for the future research.

-The remainder of this manuscript is organized as follows.
-Section~\ref{sec:method} formally defines the proposed procedure within a general optimization framework.
-Section~\ref{sec:lowerbounds} establishes the foundational theorems on the validity and width of the proposed confidence set.
-Section~\ref{sec:application} provides an analysis of the confidence set proposed in statistical applications whose inference has been considered challenging.
-Section~\ref{sec:num} provides numerical results.
-We end the manuscript with a few concluding remarks in Section~\ref{sec:conclusions}.
+\paragraph{Organization.} The remainder of this manuscript is organized as follows. \Cref{sec:general} provides the most general construction for stochastic optimization and \Cref{sec:general-M-estimation} discusses more refined results for M-estimation; \Cref{tab:base-confidence-sets} at the end of \Cref{sec:general-M-estimation} summarizes the validity results from both sections. \Cref{sec:coverage-slpha} develops methods for any prescribed significance level with corresponding validity guarantees. \Cref{sec:convergence-rates} establishes non-asymptotic diameter bounds for the proposed confidence sets. \Cref{sec:improvements,sec:computation} address practical considerations, covering power improvements and computational aspects respectively. \Cref{sec:application} provides an analysis of the confidence set proposed in statistical applications whose inference has been considered challenging. \Cref{sec:num} presents numerical results, with additional experiments available in \Cref{supp:num}. \Cref{sec:conclusions} concludes with remarks on open problems and future directions.